 We assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and the judgement involved in determining assumptions to be applied.
-We have understood and reviewed management's impairment assessment process, including the identification of indicators of impairment and appropriateness of the valuation models used, including the assessment of the future impact of COVID-19.
-Where we identified a heightened risk of impairment we performed the following procedures.
+We have understood and reviewed management's impairment assessment process, including the identification of indicators of impairment and appropriateness of the valuation models used.
+In respect of RRHI and SCCC, due to the prolonged and current deficit in the share price valuation when compared against the Group's carrying value, we challenged management on the existence of impairment indicators.
+Management identified heightened risks of impairment and we performed the following procedures on management's subsequent impairment models.

-With the support of our valuation specialists, we benchmarked and challenged key assumptions in management's valuation models used to determine the recoverable amounts against market data.
-This included whether assumptions of the projected cash flows of the businesses, long term growth rates and discount rates were appropriate for the investments under review, using our knowledge and experience.
+With the support of our valuation experts, we benchmarked and challenged key assumptions in management's valuation models used to determine the recoverable amounts against market data.
+This included whether assumptions of the projected cash flows of the businesses, long term growth rates and discount rates were appropriate.

-We tested the discounted cash flow models used in the assessments, checked the accuracy of the calculations, compared historical budgeted performance with actual results and agreed the financial information used with the detailed management approved budgets to assess the reasonableness of the cash flows used in the models.
+We tested the discounted cash flow models used in the assessments, checked the accuracy of the calculations, compared historical budgeted performance with actual results and agreed the financial information used with management approved budgets to assess the reasonableness of the cash flows used in the models.

 Our challenge focused particularly on the discount rates and long-term growth rates used.
-We compared the discount rates used with the range of typical discount rates used in similar businesses and considered whether management had incorporated all relevant macro-economic and country-specific factors, as well as those specific to those investments, in determining its discount rates.
+We compared the discount rates used with the range of typical discount rates used in similar businesses and considered whether management had incorporated all relevant macro-economic and country-specific factors, as well as those specific to those investments.

-For the growth rates we compared each rate used with the range of growth rates used by similar businesses, considering whether management had considered macro-economic and country-specific factors specific to the relevant businesses including the future impact of COVID-19.
+For the growth rates we compared each rate used with the range of growth rates used by similar businesses, considering whether management had considered macro-economic and country-specific factors specific to the relevant businesses.
 We also tested management's historical estimation accuracy by comparing previous projected growth rates against the actual growth achieved.
-Where differences were identified we understood management's rationale and the evidence, such as actual recent performance, to support management's estimates.